amit1235813/Finance-Claimer/readme.txt

 2. Create a Bootstrap form
 3. Created CSS and JS for it - some local and some from Bootstrap CDN
 4. Mapped the fields to User Sheet

+Express post API - Chapter 4, 5 and 6

 Chapter 6 - Create API with a URL to send create user requests.
 Test on Postman.
 1. Create an express router object in a new file